 Some possible deductions you might claim include home office expenses and travel costs.

-To avoid having to set up a partnership in person, simply fill out this form to apply for a partnership online right now.
+To avoid having to set up a partnership in person, simply fill out this EIN application form to apply for a partnership online right now.